Mimicking counterfactual outcomes to estimate causal effects

-\begin{exa} \emph{Effect of Graft versus Host Disease (GvHD) on time to leukemic relapse.} \citet{Kei} and \citet{Keiding} describe an experiment to study the effect of GvHD on time to leukemic relapse in patients who had Bone Marrow Transplantation (BMT).
-Infection with CMV (Cytomegalovirus) is a time dependent confounder: an independent prognostic factor for relapse that both 1. predicts the subsequent development of the exposure GvHD and 2. is predicted by past exposure GvHD.
-Write $Y$ for the time until leukemic relapse, and write $G$ for the time until GvHD.
-Assume that $Y$ is observed for every patient.
-Suppose now that Define $\Gamma(t)=I(G<T)$ as the indicator for whether GvHD occurred before time $t$.
-Then (see Section~\ref{cmim} for details), for $t<Y$, preventing GvHD from $t$ onwards leads to, with $\sim$ meaning ``is distributed as'',

-Thus, treated residual time to relapse ($t$ until $Y$) is multiplied by $e^{\psi}$ by preventing GvHD; compare with accelerated failure time models, see e.g.\ \citet{Cox}.
-This multiplication factor $e^{\psi}$ should be interpreted in a distributional way. \citet{Kei} and \citet{Keiding} assume that (\ref{DAsim}) is true even with $\sim$ replaced by $=$ (though only for $t=0$), noticing that that assumption is unfortunate.
-Supposing (\ref{DAsim}) to be true with $\sim$ replaced by $=$ for all $t$ would be even stronger.
-The current paper proves that $=$ is not necessary, under regularity conditions only. \end{exa}

-\begin{exa} \emph{Survival of AIDS patients.} \citet{R92} describe an AIDS clinical trial to study the effect of AZT treatment on survival in HIV-infected subjects.
-Embedded within this trial was an essentially uncontrolled observational study of the effect of prophylaxis therapy for PCP on survival.
+\begin{exa} Survival of AIDS patients. \emph{\cite{Aids} describe an AIDS clinical trial to study the effect of AZT treatment on survival in HIV-positive patients.
+Time $0$ was the time of enrollment in the study.
+Embedded within this trial was an uncontrolled observational study of the effect of prophylaxis therapy for PCP on survival.